DeivYSouza/DeivYSouza/README.md

-- 👋 Hi, I’m @DeivYSouza
+- 👋 Hi, I’m @DeivysonSouza
 - 👀 I’m interested in javascript, c#, css, html, android and python
-- 🌱 I’m currently learning everything possible but more focus on javascript
+- 🌱 I’m currently learning everything possible but more focus on javascript and sql database
 - 💞️ I’m looking to collaborate on good people
 - 📫 How to reach me